Sudan's military takes power in coup, arrests prime minister - NewsBreak

 The Information Ministry, still loyal to the dissolved government, called his speech an “announcement of a seizure of power by military coup.”

-White House spokesperson Karine Jean-Pierre said the United States was “deeply alarmed at reports of a military takeover" and called for the immediate release of the prime minister and other officials.

-“The actions today are in stark opposition to the will of the Sudanese people and their aspirations for peace, liberty and justice,” Jean-Pierre said.

-The U.N. political mission to Sudan described the detentions of government officials as “unacceptable,” and the African Union called for them to be freed.
-EU foreign affairs chief Joseph Borrell tweeted that he was following the events with the “utmost concern.”
+EU foreign affairs chief Joseph Borrell tweeted that he was following events with the “utmost concern.”
+The U.N. political mission to Sudan called the detentions of government officials “unacceptable.”

+Jeffrey Feltman, the U.S. special envoy to the Horn of Africa, said Washington was “deeply alarmed” by Monday's developments.

 In recent weeks, there have been concerns that the military might be planning a take over, and in fact there was a failed coup attempt in September.
 Tensions only rose from there, as the country fractured along old lines, with more conservative Islamists who want a military government pitted against those who toppled al-Bashir in protests.
 In recent days, both camps have taken to the street in demonstrations.

-As part of efforts to resolve the crisis, Jeffrey Feltman, the U.S. special envoy to the Horn of Africa, met with Sudanese officials over the weekend, and a senior Sudanese military official said he tried unsuccessfully during his visit to get the generals to stick to the agreed plan.
+As part of efforts to resolve the crisis, Feltman met with Sudanese officials over the weekend and tried unsuccessfully during his visit to get the generals to stick to the agreed plan, a senior military official said.

 The arrests began a few hours later, said the official, who spoke on condition of anonymity because he was not authorized to brief media.